Updated: Nov 30, 2022

 The company has filed for Chapter 7 bankruptcy.

-For at least five years prior to the passage of the resolution electing to dissolve the corporation, the corporation had sold all of its assets and had not conducted any business.
+For at least five years before the resolution's passage electing to dissolve the corporation, the corporation had sold all of its assets and had not conducted any business.

 If the following conditions apply, the majority of directors or, if no directors have been chosen, the incorporator can choose to dissolve the corporation if the following applies: